guitarino/guitarino.github.io/content/BookThatTearsItsOwnPages.md

 > You were a mighty tree that grew in rainy and in sunny.
 > You were a busy bee obsessed with making sweetest honey.
 > You were a mountain with a shiny peak.
-> You were a lily flower growing by a tiny creek.
+> You were a lily flower by a tiny creek.
 > You were the one you wanted with your entire heart.
 > And the one you'd rather keep far away apart.
 > In all your crimes, your only victim and your own judge.